bmdaj/MST_TopOpt/README.md

 ## Citing `MST_TopOpt`

-If you use `MST_topOpt` in your research, we kindly request that you cite the following paper:
+If you use `MST_TopOpt` in your research, we kindly request that you cite the following paper:

 **B. Martinez de Aguirre Jokisch, R.E.
 Christiansen, O. Sigmund.**
 *"Engineering optical forces through Maxwell stress tensor inverse design"*